smsearcy/mesh-info/docs/contributing.rst

 .. tip::

-    Setting the environment to ``development`` enables the Pyramid web framework's debug toolbar and puts the data directories in the current's user's home folder.
+    Setting the environment to ``development`` enables the Pyramid web framework's debug toolbar and puts the data directories in the current user's home folder.

 Architecture